hamedonline/ml-workflow/README.md

 ## Introduction

 This repo tries to study & apply the least minimal steps involved in machine learning workflow the right way.
-It is compiled during the ["Machine Learning Zoomcamp"](https://datatalks.club/courses/2021-winter-ml-zoomcamp.html) course instructed by amazing [@alexeygrigorev](https://github.com/alexeygrigorev).
+It was compiled during the first cohort of ["Machine Learning Zoomcamp"](https://datatalks.club/courses/2021-winter-ml-zoomcamp.html) course instructed by amazing [@alexeygrigorev](https://github.com/alexeygrigorev).

 <br>